 A note on creating membership sites on Squarespace

-Both Kajabi vs Squarespace allow you to create membership sites.
-However, due to the way Squarespace approaches membership site architecture, it's possible for someone with a little web development knowledge to bypass your payment gate and access your premium content without paying for it.
+Both Kajabi and Squarespace allow you to create membership sites.
+However, due to the way Squarespace approaches membership site architecture, it's possible for someone with little web development knowledge to bypass your payment gate and access your premium content without paying for it.

 If you're considering a membership site as your core business enterprise, it makes sense to choose a platform where bypassing the payment gate isn't a simple matter of tweaking some code.

 Course creation is an area where Kajabi truly excels.
 It was built to not only deliver courses behind a secure, intuitive workspace but also foster engagement and collaboration between your students and you.